This blog in particular….

-Bob and Jared want to transform teaching and learning one library at a time (with as much creativity, fun, and humor as possible).
+Bob and Jared want to transform teaching and learning one classroom or one library at a time (with as much creativity, fun, and humor as possible).

 Jared Seay is an old school gamer/tinkerer, reference librarian, Director of Media Collections, and general nice guy at the Addlestone Library at the College of Charleston.
 He has a degree in media production from Illinois State University and in library and information science from the University of South Carolina.
 He has utilized games with faculty for classroom learning and library bibliographic instruction and promotion.
 His recent gaming events have included a giant Risk board, a giant Diplomacy board, a giant Wits and Wages board (there seems to be a pattern here), and You Don’t Know Jack.
 He is currently producing and facilitating Web 2.0 workshops through the LITE Sessions at the College of Charleston.